Main Contributors to TheTechMentor.com:

 It has without doubt been an advantage to us and students to be able to offer support to both Microsoft Windows and Apple Mac computer systems.

 In addition, we offer free articles to help you launch and run an IT business as well as a free guide on How to Make Your First $1000 as an IT Consultant.

-We also offer free, no strings attached, advice anytime via email, if we can (at that point in time).
+We also offer free, no strings attached, advice anytime via email if we can at that point in time.
 You can contact us here.

 So where should I begin?